jollanmendoza/Azure-Security-Journey/azure-architecture.md

 Billing zones play a factor in determining the cost of some Azure services.
 A zone is a geographical grouping of Azure regions for billing purposes.

 Bandwidth refers to data moving in and out of Azure datacenters.
 - **Inbound data transfers:** Free (Data going into Azure datacenters).
 - **Outbound data transfers:** Priced based on zones (Data leaving Azure datacenters).

 ## Subscription Type

-Some Azure subscription types include usage allowances, which can affect potential costs (e.g., Free Trial, Student, or Enterprise Agreements).
+Some Azure subscription types include usage allowances, which can affect potential costs.

 ## Azure Marketplace

 Azure Marketplace allows you to purchase Azure-based solutions and services from third-party vendors.
 When you purchase products on the marketplace, you may pay not only for the Azure services you're using, but also for the services and expertise of the third-party vendor.

 **All solutions available in Azure Marketplace are certified and compliant with Azure policies and standards.**

+##